ezriharmusial/LastMessengerS/src/lib/md-collections/media/anya-anwu.md

 Shining like a star\
 Superstar dream it can't stay far\
 Am so fast compare me to a jet\
-I hate fake nigga's Fuck nigga's and shit
+I hate fake nigga's fuck nigga's and shit

+I’m the sunlight\
+Shining like a star\
-I’m the sunlightShining like a starSuperstar dream it can't stay farAm so fast compare me to a jetI hate fake nigga's Fuck nigga's and shit
+Superstar dream it can't stay far\
+Am so fast compare me to a jet\
+I hate fake nigga's fuck nigga's and shit